 Even CEOs need rest days.

 We’ve said over and over again that business owners never get a day off.
-We live that, same as you, even though our business is growth-hacking yours.
+We live that, same as you, even though our business is to growth-hack yours.
 When you and your team are doing well, you utilize everything you’ve got to keep the momentum going.
 When you’re going down, you’re scrambling and taking risks and putting your heart and soul into making it work (shout out to serial startup junkies; that’s how we started Rock Candy Media as a top growth agency in Austin).